 B EE 510 Probability and Random Processes for Electrical Engineering Covers basic probability and random processes and their applications to engineering.
 Topics include probability concepts, random variables and vectors, expectations, moments, moment-generating and characteristic functions, random processes, auto-correlation, power spectral density, linear filtering of random signals, and introduction to estimation and detection.
-Prerequisite: STMATH 390 or equivalent.
 (5)

 B EE 511 Signal Processing I Introduces basic digital signal processing techniques for analysis of systems and designing of digital filters.
-Topics include time-domain and frequency-domain analysis of discrete-time signals and systems, z-transforms; FFT; sampling and reconstruction; design of digital filters; and multi-rate signal processing.
+Topics include timedomain and frequency-domain analysis of discrete-time signals and systems, z-transforms; FFT; sampling and reconstruction; design of digital filters; and multi-rate signal processing.
 (5)

 B EE 512 Signal Processing II Introduces statistical signal processing which deals with random signals, their modeling, characterization, and transformation to extract useful information about the underlying mechanism that generates them.
 Topics include: signal modeling; optimum filtering; linear prediction and estimation; spectrum estimation; and adaptive filtering.
-Prerequisite: B EE 510; B EE 511.
+Prerequisite: a minimum grade of 2.5 in B EE 510; and a minimum grade of 2.5 in B EE 511.
 (5)

 B EE 515 Digital Image Processing Applications Focuses on image processing techniques, image filtering design, and its applications to images acquired from various imaging techniques.
 Topics include spatial and frequency-domain image filtering, image reconstruction, image segmentation, color, and morphological transformation techniques, understanding and replicating methodologies from research papers.
 Computer Laboratory.
-Prerequisite: minimum 2.7 in BEE 510.
-(5) B EE 517 Wireless Communications I Introduces fundamental principles of wireless communications.
+Prerequisite: a minimum grade of 2.5 in B EE 510.
+(5)

+B EE 517 Wireless Communications I Introduces fundamental principles of wireless communications.
 This course is the first of a two-course sequence.
-Topics include: digital modulation techniques; demodulation and detection of signals in Gaussian channels; principles of cellular communications; characteristics and modeling of wireless channels; bit-error-rate (BER) analysis of wireless system in flatfading channels; and introduction to channel coding (Linear Block Codes).
+Topics include: digital modulation techniques; demodulation and detection of signals in Gaussian channels; principles of cellular communications; characteristics and modeling of wireless channels; bit-error-rate (BER) analysis of wireless system in flat-fading channels; and introduction to channel coding (Linear Block Codes).
 Prerequisite: minimum grade of 2.7 in B EE 510.
 (5)